 What’s a Shaker Oval-Box?
 It’s a single piece of thin hardwood, bent into a circle, ends sewn together, with a fitted wood bottom.
 Add a tight-fitting lid to make a storage container, or a handle to make an open carrier.
 People were making boxes like this for thousands of years before them, but the Shakers standardized and perfected these iconic and useful containers so that they are now – appropriately – just called Shaker boxes.

-Cost of this course is $100 and includes all tools and supplies to make one Shaker Oval-Box.
-This takes place at our workshop located at 149 Hurricane Road in Keene, NH.
+Cost of this course is $15 and includes all tools and supplies to make (at least) one Shaker Oval-Box.

 The Instructor for this course is Wade Smith: